stormpath/stormpath-documentation/source/005_auth_n.rst

 - **Signing Cert** - The IdP will digitally sign auth assertions and Stormpath will need to validate the signature.
 This will usually be in .pem or .crt format, but Stormpath requires the text value.
 - **Signing Algorithm** - You will need the name of the signing algorithm that your IdP uses.
 It will be either "RSA-SHA256" or "RSA-SHA1".

-Step 2: Configure your SAML Directory
+Step 2: Configure Your SAML Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Input the data you gathered in Step 1 above into your Directory's Provider resource: